Les Houches lecture notes on moduli spaces of Riemann surfaces: Cohomological field theories

-is the triple Hodge $\Lambda(1)\Lambda(f)\Lambda(-f-1)$.
-This is the CohFT underlying the (framed) topological vertex \cite{MV02,LLZ03,OP04}, and the topological recursion formula for the triple Hodge class is nothing other than the BKMP remodelling conjecture for the vertex.
-The large framing limit recovers the so-called Lambert curve from \cite{BM08} that computes Hurwitz numbers.
+is the \emph{triple Hodge} \smash{$\Lambda(1)\Lambda(f)\Lambda(-f-1)$}.
+See \cite[section~7]{Eyn} for a proof.
+This is the CohFT underlying the (framed) topological vertex \cite{MV02,LLZ03,OP04}, and the topological recursion formula for the triple Hodge class is none other than the BKMP remodelling conjecture for the vertex.
+The large framing limit recovers the so-called Lambert curve from \cite{BM08} that computes Hurwitz numbers (cf. \cite[section~8.2]{Eyn}).

 { \emph{\faLightbulb \ Hint.} Recall the integral representation of the Euler Beta function

 and the asymptotic expansion of the Euler Gamma function

 Here $B_{m+1}(a)$ are Bernoulli polynomials, and specialise to Bernoulli numbers at both $a = 0$ and $a = 1$: $B_{m+1}(0) = B_{m+1}(1) = B_{m+1}$. } \end{exercise}